Catthorpe

+There is a village pub called the Cherry Tree and a farm shop and restaurant, both located on Main Street.

 Catthorpe gives its name to the nearby Catthorpe Interchange road junction formed by the M1 and M6 motorways and the A14 road, which was known to be regularly congested owing to its non-standard design.
 The A14 passed under both motorways; these underpasses were built in the 1960s for the former A427, which passed through Catthorpe.
 Between 2014 and 2016 the interchange was the subject of a major redesign to reduce the congestion and improve safety by providing free-flowing links and removing direct access from the local road network.